winmt/CVE/TOTOLINK EX300_V2/README.md

 At first, we run the above script to exploit the vulnerability.

-Then, we scan ports again and dectect that the port `23` which represents `Telnet service` has been opened.
+Then, we scan ports and dectect that the port `23` which represents `Telnet service` has been opened.

 ![image](https://github.com/winmt/CVE/blob/main/TOTOLINK%20EX300_V2/pic/2.jpg)